LS-Lab/KeYmaeraX-release/doc/CodeReview.md

 1. Expression.scala for correctness and compliance with section 2.1 [1]
 2. StaticSemantics.scala for correctness and compliance with section 2.4 [1]
-3. UniformSubstitution.scala for correctness and compliance with section 3.0 [1]
+3. UniformSubstitution.scala for correctness and compliance with section 3.0 [1], (yet USubstChurch unused)
 4. USubstOne.scala for correctness and compliance with section 3.0 [4]
 5. UniformRenaming.scala for correctness
 6. Proof.scala for correctness and compliance with [1] as well as sequent calculus [2]